sanskrit/raw_etexts_english/blogs/manasataramgini/2007-09-24_the-saiddhantika-s-and-the-kaumara-s.md

 +++
-title = "The saiddhAntika-s and thexa0kaumara-s"
+title = "The saiddhAntika-s and the kaumara-s"

 +++
 I was examining a kaumAra manual used by priests from Kilmangalam (a